Avrhambi/UtubeApp/README.md

 - Dual-server architecture with a primary Node.js server for core functionality and a C++ server for intelligent content recommendations
 - Fully developed client-side applications for web (React) and Android platforms

+### There two option to use the app
-#### A light mode version of this app available on this link: https://avrhambi.github.io/UtubeApp/
+#### option 1: A frontend only version of this app available on this link: https://avrhambi.github.io/UtubeApp/

-#### if You want to look on the full app
+#### option 2 : The full app combininig sever side , require cloning all the different parts according to the explanation below

 This project is split into 4 main branches:
 1. C++ server (current branch)